Frequently Asked Questions Concerning Skilled Care/Traditional Medicare Services and Discharge

 Yes, you will likely need to meet with your physician prior to discharge as home health and some equipment items require a face to face assessment.
 Grand River Health – Care Center will arrange this for you.

-Set up an appointment to speak with a Care Center representatives to review your options.
+Set up an appointment to speak with a Care Center representative to review your options.